 Avoid truncation.
-Use controls that wrap the text.
+Use controls that wrap the text and support hyphenation.

 For editable content, use input fields and other interactive controls within the table cells.
-If you need edit mode, change your text controls, such as labels, text, and links, to input fields or other appropriate controls as soon as you switch to edit mode, but not before.
+If you need to offer edit mode, change your text controls (labels, text, and links, to input fields or other appropriate controls) as soon as you switch to edit mode, but not before.